 Ministry of Attorney General (of BC)

-The Ministry does not conduct certification exams.
+The Ministry does not conduct a Court Accreditation program in Vancouver bc.
 Instead, it formally recognizes or “accredits” an interpreter based on the following interpretation credentials:

 - graduation from Court Interpreting Certificate Program of Vancouver Community College (VCC);

 - certification as a Court Interpreter by the STIBC;

 - certification as a Court Interpreter by a society belonging to the Canadian Translators, Terminologists and Interpreters Council (CTTIC);

 - certificate of Interpretation from the Association of Visual Language Interpreters of Canada (AVLIC);